-Do you remember the Matrix? the seen where Neo is confronted with a tough choice that will set the course of his future and the entire movie.
+Do you remember the Matrix? the scene where Neo is confronted with a tough choice that will set the course of his future and the entire movie.

 Morpheus says this "This is your last chance.
 After this, there is no turning back.
 You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes.
 Remember: all I'm offering is the truth.
 Nothing more."

 Our lives may not be as dramatic as the choices Neo had to make but the the first line is right "after this there is no turning back" we all have those small and big moments to choose.
 Whether consciously or unconsciously it has contributed to the sum of the results we've experienced today.